WillRIT/willrit.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am currently a Sophomore in RIT's Game Design and Development Program.
+I am currently a Junior in RIT's Game Design and Development Program.
 I have a passion for storytelling, creativity, and games as an artistic medium.
 I am a self taught digital illustrator, selling works at conventions across the country.

 [wsf8177@rit.edu](mailto:wsf8177@rit.edu) • [Resume](../2025.01.08.Resume.WSF.pdf) • [LinkedIn](https://www.linkedin.com/in/will-shihao-frank) • +1 (650) 274-6597